adfinis/success-packages/hashicorp-vault-administration.md

 #### 3/5 Auth engines - userpass

 - Next up, the [userpass](https://developer.hashicorp.com/vault/docs/auth/userpass) auth engine
-- Simply allows you to use standard users (with passwords) in Vault
+- Simply allows you to use standard username/password combinations in Vault
 - Usually used as an emergency backup auth method (in case dynamic auth engine fails)

 ----